Looking for Accelerated BSN Programs in Virginia? Consider Averett University

 Online ABSN Coursework

 Online ABSN coursework sets the foundation for your nursing education.
-Being able to complete the fundamental coursework online gives you the flexibility to choose when and where you study as well as learn at your own pace.
-Keep in mind, however, instructor deadlines still apply.
-Also, being successful with online learning requires more self-discipline than a traditional classroom experience.
+Completing the fundamental coursework online offers flexibility and allows you to learn at your own pace.
+Keep in mind, however, that instructor deadlines still apply.
+You’ll need more self-discipline than a traditional classroom experience would require.

 Hands-on Nursing Labs